 MYP winners!
 Academic honesty film competition.
 In 2016, we invited students from the Middle Years Programme (MYP), Diploma Programme (DP) and Career-related Programme (CP) to take part in the Academic Honesty Competition.

 Despite initially receiving semi-positive notices, mainly from white critics, a Dana Schutz painting in the Whitney Biennial generated controversy this weekend.
 This past Saturday, the artist Parker Bright held a protest in front of the work, which is titled Open Casket and depicts an abstracted version of the famed photograph of Emmett Till’s open-casket funeral.
 Bright wore a grey T-shirt, with “BLACK DEATH SPECTACLE” written in Sharpie on the back of it, and reportedly said, “She has nothing to say to the black community about black trauma.”

+Facing History and Ourselves.
 Could Mikhail Gorbachev Have Saved the Soviet Union?
 Cuban missile crisis was a triumph of diplomacy, not brinksmanship.
 Why Authoritarians Attack the Arts - NYTimes.com.
 In 1937, ascending leaders of the Third Reich hosted two art exhibitions in Munich.